What you need to know about low blood pressure

 Also during the transition to a low-carb diet, people stop retaining water and salt.
 As a result, blood pressure can fall as the kidneys increase their excretion of these substances in the urine.
 This is sometimes dubbed “the diuretic effect” of the low-carb, keto diet.9

-As a result, two scenarios can happen that can contribute to blood pressure falling too low:
+As a result, two scenarios can happen that may contribute to blood pressure falling too low:

-- People with previous high blood pressure who have been on medications can suddenly be receiving too much medication.
+- People with previously high blood pressure that was controlled with medications may suddenly be receiving too much medication.
 If you have high pressure, work with your doctor to see if you need to reduce the dosage of your blood pressure medication when eating low carb.

 - People with normal or low-normal blood pressure experience even lower blood pressures and suddenly start experiencing symptoms such as light-headedness, headache, dizziness, or feelings of nausea.
 These people many need to replenish electrolytes.
 See our guide on electrolytes:

 Guide In some cases, when carb intake is extremely low, electrolytes can get out of balance.
 Read this guide to find out more about electrolyte supplementation.

 5. Tips to help symptoms